A Complete Guide To White Ink Tattoos

-What you must know about white ink tattoos is that they are much harder to be done correctly, and generally require an extremely experienced artist who has previous hands-on experience with designs that incorporate white ink.
+What you must know about white ink tattoos is that they are much harder to do correctly, and requires an extremely experienced tattooist who has previous hands-on experience with designs that incorporate white ink.
 White ink is a bit temperamental and challenging so it must be inked by someone who knows exactly what they are doing.

-Due to the dilution and formation of most white inks compared to other inks, it takes practise in order to create a tattoo exactly how it’s requested by the customer.
-Not only this, but it’s much harder to see the white ink as it’s being added to the skin, meaning that the artist must have a very well-trained eye to remain aware of exactly where the ink is going, and where it needs to go next.
+Due to the dilution and formation of most white inks compared to other inks, it takes practice in order to create a tattoo exactly how it’s requested by the customer.
+Not only this, but it’s much harder to see the white ink as it’s being added to the skin, meaning that the tattoo artist must have a very well-trained eye to remain aware of exactly where the needle is going as he or she tattoos white ink.

 If you’re wanting to get a white tattoo, you should think long and hard before taking the leap.
-White tattoos require much planning in order for the whole process to go as smoothly as possible, and you must also be aware that the color of your skin can massively dictate how visible and effective the tattoo turns out.
+White inked tattoos require much planning in order for the whole process to go as smoothly as possible, and you must also be aware that the color of your skin can massively dictate how visible and effective the tattoo turns out.
 Some white ink tattoos can even look as though they contain no ink at all if not done correctly.

-While you may be excited about getting a white ink tattoo and feel the need to rush to the parlour to get inked as quickly as possible, there are several factors you should take into consideration before making the big move.
+While you may be excited about getting a white ink tattoo and feel the need to rush to the parlor to get inked as quickly as possible, there are several factors you should take into consideration before making the big move and finalizing a design.

-Chose The Right Artist For The Job - As previously mentioned, if you want a white ink tattoo, then you should choose an artist who is experienced in creating them.
+As previously mentioned, if you want a white ink tattoo, then you should choose tattoo artists who are experienced in creating them.
 If you decide to choose somebody who has never created a white ink tattoo in their life then it’s extremely likely your tattoo is going to turn out far from how you expected it to.

-Not only this, but an experienced artist will be able to answer any important questions or queries you may have about the entire process.
+Not only this, but experienced tattoo artists will be able to answer any important questions or queries you may have about the entire process.

-Chose A Design That Will Complement The White Ink - Again, as mentioned, you should definitely choose a tattoo design that you are sure will turn out looking great in white ink.
-Remember, white tattoos are more difficult to create and therefore, the simpler the design, the higher the likelihood it’s going to turn out looking better.
+Again, as mentioned, you should definitely choose a tattoo design that you are sure will turn out looking great in white ink.
+Remember, these tattoos are more difficult to create and therefore, the simpler the design, the higher the likelihood it’s going to turn out looking better.

-If in doubt, always consult your artist, who will be able to give their professional opinion as to whether they think your idea will work well with white ink or not.
+If in doubt, always consult a tattoo specialist, who will be able to give their professional opinion as to whether they think your idea will work well with white ink or not.

-Visualize What You Tattoo May Look Like Down The Line - White ink tattoos generally don’t stand the test of time as well as normal tattoos.
+White ink tattoos generally don’t stand the test of time as well as more traditional tattoos.
 Because of how light they are, white inks tend to be the first to fade as a tattoo ages.
-For this reason, you need to be well aware before getting your tattoo that may be completely faded with only residual lines and scars 20 years down the line, you may have nothing left of your once-awesome tattoo apart from a few raised lines of scar tissue.
+For this reason, you need to be aware of this before getting your tattoo that may be completely faded with only residual lines and scars 20 years down the line.

 However, there are some things you can do to help prevent your tattoo from becoming prematurely faded, and we will discuss those a bit later on.

-Unfortunately, the rumors are true in that white tattoos tend to fade at a much faster rate than darker ones.
-Is isn’t usually anything to do with the process of getting a white ink tattoo - more of the fact that lighter inks just generally fade quicker due to the lack of strong, hardy pigments within the ink mix.
+Unfortunately, the rumors are true in that white tattoos will fade at a much faster rate than darker ones.
+It isn’t usually anything to do with the process of getting a white ink tattoo – more of the fact that lighter inks just generally fade quicker due to the lack of strong, hardy pigments within the ink mix.

-And of course, white is a light as they come (although other inks such as reds, yellows, and greens also have a bad reputation when it comes to premature fading).
+And of course, white is as light as they come (although other inks such as reds, yellows, and greens also have a bad reputation when it comes to premature fading).